harrycresswell/harry/content/page/ecommerce.md

 Essentially, what we’ll be doing is designing and building a bespoke website which represents your brand and meets your expectations.

 First we’ll discuss the requirements for the website, then set the goals for the project.
 From here we’ll explore design ideas and decide the appropriate direction to take.
-Then I’ll work on some designs based on our discussion and decisions.
+I’ll work on designs prototypes based on our discussion and decisions.

 Once you’re happy with the design and any required revisions have been made, I’ll build the design in code, and add initial content so we’re ready to test before launch.